-I was then returning to the Hotel in order to Join June for the reception.
-But unfortunately this took place during the rush hour traffic.
+Stan was then returning to the Hotel in order to Join June for the reception - unfortunately this took place during the rush hour traffic.
 Rome's rush hour traffic is unbelievable.
 The many traffic circles become jammed with angry drivers shouting and shaking fists at one another.
 The Police are frequently needed to step in to clear the jams.
-June and I were the last guests to arrive at the reception.
-Fortunately there was still an ample supply of some of the most delicious hors d'oeuvres with fine wine and all ended well.
-Mr. and Mrs. Beaudry proved to be gracious and friendly hosts.
+June and Stan were the last guests to arrive at the reception.
+Fortunately there was still an ample supply of some of the most delicious hors d'oeuvres with fine wine...and all ended well.
+Mr. and Mrs Beaudry (Ambassador) proved to be gracious and friendly hosts.

-The weather in Rome during the conference was clear with pleasant temperatures allowing June and I to utilize the many sidewalk cafes for refreshments.
+The weather in Rome during the conference was clear with pleasant temperatures allowing June and Stan to utilize the many sidewalk cafes for refreshments.

-June also visited the Trevi Fountain, the Spanish steps, the ruins of the ancient Roman Forum and the famous Colosseum.
+June and Stan also visited the Trevi Fountain, the Spanish steps, the ruins of the ancient Roman Forum and the famous Colosseum.

 The Colosseum was the site of Gladiator combats, chariot races and other games and spectacles.
 It was also said to be the scene of Christians thrown to the Lions.
 This sordid spectacle was a part of the early Roman history of the persecution of Christians.